+- The following may be added:

-- a) Steering damper - b) Fuel injection/ignition control units that plug into the original electrical connectors with no modification to the wiring harness, except throttle position sensor connection, additional connections to optional sensors, inputs and modules are not permitted.
+- a) Steering damper

+- b) Fuel injection/ignition control units that plug into the original electrical connectors with no modification to the wiring harness, except throttle position sensor connection, additional connections to optional sensors, inputs and modules are not permitted.
 Standard OEM ECU must be retained and operative.